Ed94/gencpp/Readme.md

 * The purpose is to grab definitions to generate metadata or generate new code from these definitions.
 * Requests are populated using the add( SymbolInfo, Policy ) function.
 The symbol info is the same as the one used for the editor.
 So is the case with Policy.

-The file will only be read from, no writting supported.
+The file will only be read from, no writing supported.

 One great use case is for example: generating the single-header library for gencpp!